ZoinerTejada/hdinsight-docs/hdinsight-scaling-best-practices.md

 #### View the health and state of your HDFS file system

-You can view a status report from each name node to see whether nodes are in safe nodes.
+You can view a status report from each name node to see whether nodes are in safe mode.
 To view the report, SSH into each head node to run the following command:

 ```
 hdfs dfsadmin -D 'fs.default.name=hdfs://mycluster/' -safemode get